 Aquila audax

 A huge shadow flew overhead, I looked up but couldn't see anything.
-I heard barking and turned to see a large wedge-tailed eagle hovering over my dog with talons out.
-I moved my dog inside.
+I heard barking and turned to see a large 'wedge-tailed eagle' hovering over my dog with talons out.

 Macropus giganteus